jozefg/cooked-pi/README.md

 [![build status][build]][travis]

-In the spirit of turkey day I baked a type checker for λΠ in several different styles.
+In the spirit of the holidays I baked a type checker for λΠ in several different styles.

  - As presented in Simple Easy!